Mount Seoraksan National Park Tours and Travels

-Mount Seoraksan National Park is one of Korea’s most famous national parks, renowned for its breath-taking beauty.
-Spread across four cities and counties, the peaks of the Seoraksan Mountains pierce through the clouds whilst waters the colour of jade course their way through the valleys below.
+Mount Seoraksan National Park is one of Korea’s most famous national parks, renowned for its breathtaking beauty.
+Spread across four cities and counties, the peaks of the Seoraksan mountains pierce through the clouds whilst waters the colour of jade course their way through the valleys below.
 UNESCO designated the area a Biosphere Preservation District in 1982 due to the many rare species found here.
-The park is a year round destination though particularly popular in the autumn when rich reds and yellows paint the landscape the forests.Read More
+The park is a year round destination though it is particularly popular in the autumn when rich reds and yellows paint the landscape the forests.Read More